When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Incisors are the front teeth.
-These teeth are the smallest and serve several functions like nipping and biting, scraping meat off a bone, and grooming.
-Most adult dogs have 12 incisors — six on the top and six on the bottom.
+These teeth are the smallest and serve several functions, like nipping and biting, scraping meat off a bone, and grooming.
+Most adult dogs have 12 incisors — six on the upper jaw and six on the lower jaw.

 In the very back of the mouth are the molars.
 These flat, strong teeth grind and chew more hearty foods.
 You’ll see four molars on top and six molars on the bottom in most adult dog mouths.